The Benefits of Exercise for Seniors

 The Importance of Exercise for Seniors

-As you begin adding more physical activity into your daily routine, you’ll start to notice you feel more energetic, your mood has improved and some of those chronic aches and pains aren’t as bad as they used to be.
+As you begin adding more physical activity into your daily routine and independent living lifestyle, you’ll start to notice you feel more energetic, your mood has improved and some of those chronic aches and pains aren’t as bad as they used to be.
 Starting an exercise program can be as simple as parking at the far end of the parking lot or choosing the stairs instead of the elevator.
 You should be getting your heart rate up for thirty minutes a day, and you can even break those thirty minutes into ten-minute increments.

 Some key benefits of exercise for seniors include: